iris-yi-jiang/moostr/README.md

 `moostr` generates a Moodle syntax string for a given list of possible answers and their corresponding rewards.
-It allows the user to conveniently allocate rewards for multiple correct and partially correct answers for multichoice and numerical questions. `moostr` also randomly shuffles the answer list for multichoice questions.
+It allows the user to conveniently allocate rewards for multiple correct and partially correct answers.
+For multichoice questions, `moostr` also randomly shuffles the answer list.
+For numerical questions, `moostr` also allows the flexibility to specify different tolerance levels for each possible answer.

 For `moostr` to function properly, it is necessary to set the question type for both multichoice and numerical questions to vertatim type.
 The